Disney Music Publishing: History

 Disney Music Publishing controls the publishing rights to music from Disney's film, television, theater and theme park divisions.
 In November 2006, DMP and Warner Chappell Music agreed to a licensing agreement for Europe and South America major markets.
 In 2012, Disney Music Group announced that in conjunction with Hollywood Records, Walt Disney Records, and Disney Music Publishing, they would create a one-stop sync licensing department to streamline use of music that Disney controls.
-In June 2013, Patrick Clifford was named Vice President of Music Publishing and A&R for DMP in Nashville.
-In 2018 Universal Music Publishing Group and DMP expanded their business relationship to the continental Europe, the United Kingdom, Israel and Ireland, as well as countries in the Caribbean and Africa.
+In 2018, Universal Music Publishing Group and DMP expanded their business relationship to the continental Europe, the United Kingdom, Israel and Ireland, as well as countries in the Caribbean and Africa.

 Songwriters

 Current Disney Music Publishing songwriter and producer clients are: